-The most common method for utilization of biogas in developing countries is for cooking and lighting.
+The most common method for utilization of biogas in developing countries is for cooking and lighting, especially in rural areas.
 Conventional gas burners and gas lamps can easily be adjusted to biogas by changing the air to gas ratio.
 Burning biogas in a boiler is an established and reliable technology.
 Low demands are set on the biogas quality for this application.
 Pressure usually has to be around 8 to 25 mbar.
 Furthermore it is recommended to reduce the level of hydrogen sulphide to below 1 000 ppm, this allows to maintain the dew point around 150 °C.

 Biogas can be combusted directly to produce heat.
 In this case, there is no need to scrub the hydrogen sulphide in the biogas.
 Usually the process utilize dual-fuel burner and the conversion efficiency is 80 to 90%.
 The main components of the system are anaerobic digester, biogas holder, pressure switch, booster fan, solenoid valve, dual fuel burner and combustion air blower.